GovTechSIOT/decada-embedded-example-zephyr/README.md

 ---

-Other hardware targets supported by Zephyr can utilize the repository by
+Other hardware targets supported by Zephyr can utilize this repository out of the box if platformio.ini is configured properly.
+The following steps are only required for boards that are not supported by PIO/Zephyr.
 * Adding your board's json in `/boards` for PlatformIO usage
 * Adding your board's Devicetree in `/zephyr/boards` for Zephyr usage